- About KC Streetcar

 Please click this link for the informational boards presented at the May 31, 2017 Public Meeting.

-The KC Streetcar Authority, along with Port KC and the KCATA, is performing a study to assess general feasibility, potential, and merit for northern extension of KC Streetcar to connect to Berkley Riverfront Park.
-Beyond the KC Streetcar, the feasibility study will look at all transit options to connect downtown to the Riverfront including biking, walking and on-demand transit.
-The Kansas City Streetcar Authority, Port KC and the Kansas City Area Transportation Authority (KCATA) serve as partners during this preliminary study.
+The KC Streetcar Authority, along with Port KC and the KCATA, performed a study to assess general feasibility, potential, and merit for northern extension of KC Streetcar to connect to Berkley Riverfront Park.
+Beyond the KC Streetcar, the feasibility study looked at all transit options to connect downtown to the Riverfront including biking, walking and on-demand transit.
+The Kansas City Streetcar Authority, Port KC and the Kansas City Area Transportation Authority (KCATA) serve as partners on this preliminary study.